-Although visitors often think of medieval history when they think of Dubrovnik, the city was also involved in more recent history – the Yugoslav Wars of the 1990s.
-This dark chapter in the region’s history inspired the creation of the War Photo Limited exhibition in Dubrovnik’s Old Town.
-In it you can see a permanent exhibition on the break-up of the former Yugoslavia through photos and video, as well as temporary exhibits on other conflicts and events like the Rohingya crisis in Myanmar.
+Although visitors often think of medieval history when they think of Dubrovnik, the city was also involved in more recent history: the Yugoslav Wars of the 1990s.
+This dark chapter in the region’s history inspired the creation of the War Photo Limited exhibition in the Old Town.
+Here you can see a permanent exhibition on the breakup of the former Yugoslavia through photos and video, as well as temporary exhibits on other conflicts and events like the Rohingya crisis in Myanmar.

-As interesting as sightseeing can be, it’s okay to spend some of your trip simply relaxing, and where better to unwind in Croatia than on the beach.
-Dubrovnik boasts a handful of different beaches but Banje and Lapad Beach are two of the most popular.
-Banje Beach is found just east of the Old Town which means you can be sure you’ll find plenty of tourists there.
-Lapad Beach on the other hand is a few kilometers away, but it’s also quite a busy sand beach.
-Another option you might want to consider is Bellevue Beach as it’s closer to Lapad Beach, but is a smaller pebble beach.
+As interesting as sightseeing can be, it’s okay to spend some of your trip simply relaxing, and where better to unwind in Croatia than on the beach!
+Dubrovnik boasts a handful of different beaches, but Banje and Lapad Beach are two of the most popular.
+Banje Beach is found just east of the Old Town, which means you can be sure you’ll find plenty of tourists there.
+Lapad Beach, on the other hand, is a few kilometers away, but it’s also quite a busy sand beach.
+Another option you might want to consider is Bellevue Beach, a smaller pebble beach close to Lapad Beach.

-It’s finally time for the ultimate view of Dubrovnik, which you can only get by taking the Dubrovnik Cable Car to the top of Mount Srdj.
-This 412-meter-high mountain looks directly over Dubrovnik, providing a perfect view down onto the city’s Old Town.
-But you don’t just get sublime views of Dubrovnik, you also get to see right along the coast in either direction to the many islands that sit just off the coast.
-Standing up by the giant cross and the remains of Fort Imperial you also have a fantastic spot to watch the sunset, making it the ideal way to finish your second day in Dubrovnik.
+It’s finally time for the ultimate view of Dubrovnik, which you can only get by taking a cable car to the top of Mount Srdj.
+This 412-meter-high mountain looks directly over Dubrovnik and provides a perfect view down onto the Old Town.
+You don’t just get sublime views of Dubrovnik, however; you also get to see right along the coast to the many nearby islands.
+Standing up by the giant cross and the remains of Fort Imperial, you’ll also have a fantastic spot to watch the sunset, making it the ideal way to finish your second day in Dubrovnik.

-Having experienced the very best of Dubrovnik in your first two days there, it’s time to look to all the great places that surround the city.
-There are a whole load of day trips from Dubrovnik that you can choose from, but the following are some of the most popular that people tend to start with.
+Having experienced the very best of Dubrovnik in your first two days there, you can now look to all the great places surrounding the city.
+There are a whole load of day trips from Dubrovnik that you can choose from, but the following are some of the most popular.

-The easiest place to go if you’re looking for a day away from Dubrovnik is the island of Lokrum which is a short trip from the city.
-Lokrum sits just off the coast from Dubrovnik and is home to beaches and forests, not to mention a few interesting landmarks.
-The main swimming spots on Lokrum are the main beach on the southwest coast and the dead sea salt lake.
+The easiest place to go if you’re looking for a day away from Dubrovnik is the island of Lokrum, which sits just off the coast from Dubrovnik and is home to beaches and forests, not to mention a few interesting landmarks.
+Its main swimming spots are the main beach on the southwest coast and the salt lake known as the Dead Sea.

-With walking trails through it, the forest is nice if you want to go on a nature walk.
-As for landmarks on Lokrum, there’s the Benedictine Monastery of St. Mary and its lovely botanical gardens, and also Fort Royal from where you can enjoy views back across the water to the Dubrovnik Old Town.
+With walking trails running through it, the forest is nice if you want to go on a nature walk.
+As for landmarks on Lokrum, there’s the Benedictine Monastery of St. Mary and its lovely botanical gardens, and there’s also Fort Royal, from which you can enjoy views back across the water to the Old Town.

-One of the most beautiful islands along Croatia’s coast is the island of Korcula, which explains why it’s such a popular day trip destination.
-When you arrive on the island, start by exploring Korcula Town and its endearing historical character.
-There you’ll be able to visit major sights like St. Mark’s Cathedral with its Venitian architecture, or the House of Marco Polo where the renowned traveler was born.
+One of the most beautiful islands along Croatia’s coast is Korcula, which explains why it’s such a popular day trip destination.
+Start by exploring Korcula Town and its endearing historical character.
+You’ll be able to visit major sights like St. Mark’s Cathedral with its Venetian architecture and the House of Marco Polo, where the renowned traveler was born.

-But the island of Korcula is just as well known for its natural attractions, including several wonderful beaches.
+Korcula is just as well known for its natural attractions, including several wonderful beaches.
 Pržina beach in Lumbarda is perhaps the easiest to reach, but there are many around the island suited to sunbathing and swimming.
-Winemaking is another of Korcula’s dominant industries, so you could spend your day there tasting some of the local creations.
+Winemaking is another of Korcula’s dominant industries, so you could also spend your day tasting some of the local creations.

 3. Elafiti Islands

 If you’re interested in seeing several islands in a single day, then island hopping in the Elafiti Islands is the way to go.
-There are 14 islands in this archipelago northwest of Dubrovnik and tours through there typically stop at the larger islands like Koločep, Sipan, and Lopud.
+There are 14 islands in this archipelago northwest of Dubrovnik, and tours typically stop at the larger islands like Koločep, Sipan, and Lopud.

 Each island has something different to offer visitors, meaning you can see a few different sides to island life by island hopping.
-The island of Koločep is known for its orange orchards, lemon groves, and a secluded medieval chapel hidden away among them.
-As for Sipan, there you’ll find a classic example of a historic Croatian marina, the kind you might often see photos of.
-Lastly is Lopud, the perfect stop for a swim and sunbathe thanks to the white sands of Sunj beach.
+Koločep is known for its orange orchards, lemon groves, and a secluded medieval chapel hidden away among them.
+In Sipan, you’ll find a classic example of a historic Croatian marina.
+Last is Lopud, the perfect stop for a swim and sunbath thanks to the white sands of Sunj Beach.

-There is a lot you can experience around Dubrovnik in 3 days.
+There is a lot you can experience around Dubrovnik in three days.
 After visiting you should have no problem seeing why this Adriatic city is so popular.